miemiy/Devices-docs/surface/manage-surface-uefi-settings.md

 The Devices page allows you to turn specific components on eligible devices on or off.
 Components consist of the following:

-- Docking USB port
+- Docking USB Port

-- MicroSD or SD Card Slot
+- Front camera

-- Rear Camera
+- Rear camera
+- IR camera

-- Front Camera
+- On-board Audio

-- Infrared (IR) Camera
+- SDcard

-- Wi-Fi and Bluetooth
+- Wi-Fi & Bluetooth

-- Onboard Audio (Speakers and Microphone)
+- Bluetooth
+- Type Cover port

 Each device has a slider button to move to **On** (enabled) or **Off** (disabled) position, as shown in Figure 6.